nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `ListTaskFeature` lists both `TodoList` and `NoteList` all together in a single panel (mixed panel).
 The execution of `ListTaskCommand` is similar to `ListCommand`.

-The execution process of `list_task` is demonstrated by the activity diagram below.
+The execution process of `list_task` is demonstrated by the activity diagram below.<br/>
 ![ListTaskActivityDiagram](images/ListTaskActivityDiagram.png)

 #### Why is it implemented this way